NCAR/SWM/swm_AMReX/README.md

 ## Convenience Script
 - [run_local.sh](./run_local.sh)
     - The environment variable SWM_AMREX_ROOT must be set to use this script.
-It should point to the top level of this directoy.
+It should point to this directoy.
 This script will:
         - Build.
         - Create a subdirectory called SWM_AMREX_ROOT/run_dir if it does not already exist.
         - Run and postprocess in that subdirectory.